-A visitor looking for the wilder side will get lost in the beauty of the site which includes a gravel hill prairie, savanna, sedge meadow, fen, and several spring-fed lakes.
+Looking for the wilder side?
+Get lost in the beauty of the site which includes a gravel hill prairie, savanna, sedge meadow, fen, and several spring-fed lakes.
 Wetlands spread out from a small stream that meanders through the park.
-A nature trails lures a visitor through an oak savanna where columbine and bottlebrush grass have reestablished, over steep glacial hills to a rare dry hill prairie filled with dropseed, little bluestem and birdsfoot violet, then to a high-quality graminoid fen where goldenrod, swamp thistle, angelica, and fringed gentian flourish.
-Then over to the wood bridges to a large pond, connected to a smaller pond to cast a line or two for the largemouth bass, bluegill, pumpkinseed, or warmouth that lurk in the waters below.
+A nature trail invites hikers through an oak savanna where columbine and bottlebrush grass have reestablished, over steep glacial hills to a rare dry hill prairie filled with dropseed, little bluestem and birdsfoot violet, then to a high-quality graminoid fen where goldenrod, swamp thistle, angelica, and fringed gentian flourish.
+Then over the wooden bridge to a large or smaller pond to cast a line for largemouth bass, bluegill, pumpkinseed, or warmouth that lurk in the waters below.

-Visitors who appreciate the cooler temperatures of autumn and enjoy the late afternoon breezes will gather a few friends for some 3 on 3 basketball, challenge the neighbors to a game of horseshoes (bring your own shoes), and encourage some pals for some high-flying action on the frisbee course.
-The one mile paved shaded trail that leads to most of the recreational amenities is perfect for strollers and wheelchairs.
+Visitors who appreciate the cooler temperatures of autumn and gather with a few friends for some 3 on 3 basketball, challenge the neighbors to a game of horseshoes (bring your own shoes), or encourage some family members to do some high-flying action on the frisbee course.
+The one-mile paved, shaded trail that leads to most of the recreational amenities and is perfect for strollers and wheelchairs.

 RRR: Rest, Relaxation and Recreation The Fel-Pro Company, an auto parts manufacturer bought the 220 acres of open land in 1983.
 The company’s vision was to enrich the lives of their 2,800 employees and their families by providing a nature preserve, onsite recreation, and a children’s summer camp.
 Fel-Pro earned the Forbes Magazine’s honor as the fourth best American employer in 1998.